-This is where the saying “pick and choose your battles” comes in play, and rightfully so.
+This is where the saying “pick and choose your battles” comes into play, and rightfully so.
 You may find your tween being rebellious when in all actuality they would like a little space, or maybe a little more time to complete a task.
 Regardless, prepare for their changes in temperament.
 And know they will come.

 Perhaps your child who always loved math games with you prefers to do math drills solo now.
 On the other hand, a couple of my children really began to communicate verbally well as tweens.

 This was the age of great book discussions, and long conversations about the movies, music, and art they liked (and didn’t like.)
 Some of our most spirited discussions were about the pros and cons of various books made into movies.

 Over the years (my eldest children are now approaching the age of 30,) I realize that when I use more casual language as I talk to my tweens, including the current phrases and expressions, It seemed they’d feel more comfortable about going through whatever physical, emotional, or social changes they were experiencing.

 Give your tween outlets

 I think we sometimes forget that our children have not experienced this age before.
 They haven’t yet been ten, or eleven, or twelve, and everything is new to them.
 And they aren’t always sure what to expect.

 Just like we love to have parenting manuals, our children would probably love to have a tween handbook that tells them any and everything they could possibly experience.
 However, without that, we can still prepare them for the season by giving them constructive outlets to share their thoughts, feelings, and even frustrations.
-These outlets could include journaling, freehand sketching, playing physical education game or sports, or even getting involved in extra curricular activities.
+These outlets could include journaling, freehand sketching, playing physical education games or sports, or even getting involved in extracurricular activities.